tykiww/CV/about/index.md

 ![Caption: Happiness](https://raw.githubusercontent.com/tykiww/Images/master/family/goblin_valley.jpg)

 I am currently a Business Analyst for [Jewelry Television](https://www.jtv.com/) working in their Advanced Analytics group.
-Most importantly, I am an alright husband crazy about futsal and going on adventures with my wife.
+I am absolutely fascinated with the power of <b>Data Science</b> applied in high-level <b>Business Strategy</b>.
+My future goal is to pursue an MBA and drive insight using Analytics.
+However, more importantly, I am an alright husband crazy about futsal and going on adventures with my wife.

-My future goal is to shoot the gap between <b>Business Strategy</b> and <b>Data Science</b>.

 <hr>